Science On The Ballot: Coronavirus Brings Culture And Expertise To 2020 Election

 Little wonder then that political figures such as Texas Lt.
 Gov. Dan Patrick, a Republican, and media personalities such as Fox News' Tucker Carlson pounce on the difference between various projections of deaths from COVID-19.

-They interpret lower death totals (thus far) as evidence the threat was overblown, even though public health experts consider it proof the shutdowns and social distancing are working — and note that the threat is not over.
+They interpret lower death totals (thus far) as evidence that the threat was overblown, even though public health experts consider it proof that shutdowns and social distancing are working — and note that the threat is not over.

 Rejecting expertise

-Scientific experts, like experts in general, have fared poorly in the populist atmosphere of the past decade in Europe and the U.S.
+Scientific experts, like experts in general, have fared poorly in the populist atmosphere of the past decade in Europe and the United States.

-"Voters say they reject expertise because experts, whom they think of as indistinguishable from governing elites, have failed them," writes Tom Nichols, a professor of national security affairs at the U.S. Navy War College.
+"Voters say they reject expertise because experts, whom they think of as indistinguishable from governing elites, have failed them," writes Tom Nichols, a professor of national security affairs at the U.S. Naval War College.

 Nichols published a book in 2017 called The Death of Expertise: The Campaign Against Established Knowledge and Why It Matters.
 Summing up his argument for Politico, Nichols observed that Americans have always had a healthy skepticism about "eggheads" of various kinds.